 Then write that down above the denominator, like this:

 NO, they aren't bad!

 For mathematics they are actually better than mixed fractions.
-Because mixed fractions can be confusing when we write them down in a formula: are the two parts supposed to be added or multiplied?
+Because mixed fractions can be confusing when we write them in a formula: should the two parts be added or multiplied?

 |Mixed Fraction:||What is:||1 + 2 1/4||?|

 |Is it:||1 + 2 + 1/4||= 3 1/4 ?|

 |Or is it:||1 + 2 × 1/4||= 1 1/2 ?|

 |Improper Fraction:||What is:||1 + 9/4||?|